Anshul123B/Clock/Clock/Readme.md

 The Clock Website is straightforward to use:

 - Open the website by following the setup instructions.
-- The digital clock will automatically display the current time.
+- The digital clock will automatically display the time.

 ## Customization